submissionsites13/-residential-projects-info/README.md

-# -residential-projects-info
+ # Residential Projects Guide
-Explore detailed guides and updates on ongoing residential projects.
-This repository offers comprehensive information to help homebuyers and investors find the best residential projects near them.
-Visit Avadh Projects for more real estate listings and expert advice.
+This repository contains detailed guides and info about ongoing residential projects.
+Visit [Avadh Projects](https://avadhprojects.com/on-going-projects/) for the latest listings and updates.